What to feed your chickens for more protein (10 superfoods) – The vets’ recomendations

 Heres my kids helping filling an automatic chicken feeder

-Protein metabolism produces a pungent ammonia odour; the sharper the odour, the further ammonia and wasted protein there really is.
+Protein metabolism produces a pungent ammonia odour; the sharper the odour, the more ammonia and wasted protein there is.
 Ammonia could cause a variety of health problems, including respiratory distress as well as eye as well as trachea impairment.

 Extra protein might cause a rise in water consumption, resulting in wetter litter as well as bedding regions.
 Blisters as well as burns on the feet and skin can result from too much moisture inside the litter.
 If you utilise your bedding material as fertiliser, the extra nitrogen exhaled can cause major problems, including “burning” your plants but also damaging your garden.